RenaSchott/Project3-Battleship/README.md

 ### Flow Chart

-Here is the previously outlined flow chart:
+Here is the previously outlined flow chart which contains parts of the actual project and of version 2:

 ![Drawn flow chart of the project](assets/readmeimages/flow-chart.png)